Article by Dan Cristea

 I speak with conviction, but I’m not fixed in my thinking.
 I’m open-minded and always delighted to be shown a better way.
 I make decisions quickly, but if you give me reasoning or data that points in another direction, I’ll happily change course.

-Finally, I may be the “boss”, but I’m also a person, a teammate and a messy work-in-progress 🙂 I’m committed to always getting better at my job, and to becoming a wiser, kinder and more impactful human.
+Finally, I may be the “boss”, but I’m also a person, a teammate and a messy work-in-progress 🙂 I’m committed to always getting better at my job, and to become a wiser, kinder and more impactful human.

 *And this is how you create a good manifesto 🙂